UNITES-Lab/GoA/README.md

 ## 2. Serving Models with vLLM

 Each model runs as a separate vLLM server on its own GPU.
-Launch each in a separate terminal (or use `screen`/`tmux`):
+Launch each in a separate terminal (or use `screen`/`tmux`).
+We recommend serving each model on a different GPU to handle calls efficiently during multiprocessing (we used 6 × A6000 GPUs for experiments with an agent pool of six models):

 ```bash
 CUDA_VISIBLE_DEVICES=0 vllm serve Qwen/Qwen2.5-7B-Instruct --port 8000